SamuelkohP04/SamuelkohP04/README.md

 ###

-<p align="left">A Year 2 student currently pursuing a diploma in Data Science from the School of InfoComm Technology at Ngee Ann Polytechnic.
+<p align="left">A Final Year student currently pursuing a diploma in Data Science from the School of InfoComm Technology at Ngee Ann Polytechnic.
 Being a thinking person, I can leverage my qualities as an analytical, restorative and strategic thinker.
 I enjoy solving complex problems with models in deep thoughts, if given enough time. <br><br>Aspiring AI Engineer, learning software engineering as a hobby.
 In these two fields, I find lots of joy in mathematical aspects to programming.
 Active in the robotics club for eight years.
 Passionate in volunteering and leadership.</p>

 ###